CanevottiAlessia/miR-RF/README.md

    - Follow the instructions https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html to install and activate Conda on your system.

 3. Activating the Conda environment:
-   - Once Conda is installed and activated, clone the URL provided, this imports in you machine all the files becessary for miR-RF to work:
+   - Once Conda is installed and activated, clone the URL provided, this imports in you machine all the necessary files for miR-RF to work:

    ```bash
    git clone <repository_URL>